jellydn/blog/posts/til-42-cherry-pick-from-pull-request.md

 ---
 author: Dung Huynh
-date: '10/16/2023 3:48 PM +0800'
+date: "10/16/2023 3:48 PM +0800"
 hero_image: /til.jpeg
-title: '#TIL 42 - Cherry pick from pull request'
+title: "#TIL 42 - Cherry pick from pull request"
 description: >-
   This is simple trick to cherry pick from pull request
 tag:
   - github
   - git
   - hub
 ---

 ### How to cherry pick from pull request